Square-weighted zero-sum constants: Abstract

 \section{Abstract}

-Let $S(n)^*$ denote the set of all non-zero squares in $\Z_n$.
-The constant $D_{S(n)^*}$ is defined to be the smallest natural number $k$ such that any sequence of $k$ elements in $\Z_n$ has an $S(n)^*$-weighted zero-sum subsequence.
-The constant $C_{S(n)^*}$ is defined to be the smallest natural number $k$ such that any sequence of $k$ elements in $\Z_n$ has an $S(n)^*$-weighted zero-sum subsequence having consecutive terms.
-We determine the value of the constants $D_{S(n)^*}$ and $C_{S(n)^*}$.
+Let $A\subseteq \mathbb Z_n$ be a subset.
+A sequence $S=(x_1,\ldots,x_k)$ in $\mathbb Z_n$ is said to be an $A$-weighted zero-sum sequence if there exist $a_1,\ldots,a_k\in A$ such that $a_1x_1+\cdots+a_kx_k=0$.
+By a square, we shall mean a non-zero square in $\mathbb Z_n$.
+We determine the smallest natural number $k$, such that every sequence in $\mathbb Z_n$ whose length is $k$, has a square-weighted zero-sum subsequence.
+We also determine the smallest natural number $k$, such that every sequence in $\mathbb Z_n$ whose length is $k$, has a square-weighted zero-sum subsequence whose terms are consecutive terms of the given sequence.